How To Read Your New York Accident Report

 Page 3 (item 8)

-This pages goes into more detail about Columns 14, 15, and 16 - the boxes reserved for the type of injuries sustained by drivers and passengers in your motor vehicle accident.
+This page goes into more detail about Columns 14, 15, and 16 - the boxes reserved for the type of injuries sustained by drivers and passengers in your motor vehicle accident.
 We cannot stress to you enough just how important it is that you carefully review the numbers listed in this section.
 If you disagree with any of the codes written in these boxes, contact our law firm.
 We can help you make sure your accident report accurately reflects the injuries you sustained in your accident.
 That way, you can get the money you need after your accident.

 Pages 4 & 5 (items 9-10)